environmental-bioinformatics-master/HW2_Pro_Sequence/README.md

 ![alt text](images/download.png)

 It is useful to have sequences from organisms other than the organism we are interested in.
-Repeat the process above and download 2 genomes from *Synechococcus* and one genome from *some other* bacteria.
-For these you should pull the same files (genome, proteins, GFF).
+Repeat the process above and download the genomic information from *two other* bacteria (pick your favorites!).
+You should pull the same files (genome, proteins, GFF).
 Give the zipped files some sort of useful name.

 Next, use *scp* to transfer all your files to the HPC to a folder called `data` in your homework repository.
 Unzip all the folders and look at the contents.